Modern Standard Arabic: Speakers

-The Egyptian writer and journalist, Cherif Choubachy wrote in a critical book, that more than half of the Arabic speaking world are not Arabs and that more than 50% of Arabs in the Arabic speaking world use Literary Arabic.

-According to Ethnologue there are no native speakers of Modern Standard Arabic, but a total of 273,989,700 second language speakers in the world.
-They add that: "In most Arab countries only the well-educated have adequate proficiency in Modern Standard Arabic."
-In Morocco, Algeria, and Tunisia, French is the language of higher education in science, technology, engineering, and mathematics (STEM), while in the Gulf region it's English.
+According to Ethnologue, there are nearly 335 million (more precisely 334,765,000) users of Modern Standard Arabic in the world, but no native speakers.
+They add "In most Arab countries, only the well-educated have adequate proficiency in Modern Standard Arabic."
+People who are literate in Modern Standard Arabic are primarily found in countries of the Arab League, where it is compulsory in most schools.
+People who are literate in the language are usually more so passively, as they mostly use the language in reading and writing, not in speaking.
+In Morocco, Algeria, and Tunisia, French is the language of higher education in science, technology, engineering, and mathematics (STEM), while in the Gulf region it is English.

-Several reports mentioned that the use of Modern Standard Arabic was on the decline in the Arab world, especially in Gulf countries such as the United Arab Emirates where foreign workers make up more than 80% of the population and where English has become the lingua franca of commerce, media, and education.
+Several reports mentioned that the use of Modern Standard Arabic is either stagnant or on the decline in the Arab world, especially in Gulf countries where foreign workers make up more than three-quarters of the population and where English has become the lingua franca of commerce, media, and education.
 Content in Modern Standard Arabic is also under-represented online and in literature.

-According to the 2017 Arab Youth Survey done by polling firm PSB Insights, 54% of respondents (young urban Arabs aged 18 to 24) agreed with the statement: "On a daily basis, I use English more than Arabic."
-They were 68% in GCC countries.
-The New York Times reported that most Arab students of Northwestern University in Qatar and Georgetown University in Qatar did not have "professional proficiency" in Modern Standard Arabic.
+According to the 2017 Arab Youth Survey done by polling firm PSB Insights, 24% of respondents (young urban Arabs aged 18 to 24) in non-GCC countries agreed with the statement "On a daily basis, I use English more than Arabic."
+In GCC countries the fraction was 56%.
+The New York Times reported that most Arab students of Northwestern University in Qatar and Georgetown University in Qatar did not have "professional proficiency" in Modern Standard Arabic, partly also due to a different local form of Arabic, Gulf Arabic, being the medium of instruction in state schools in the Gulf.